-In order to transfer the UWE metamodel into a UML profile we use UML's extension mechanisms (see Sect.
-7.1).
-Figure 7.17 shows how the metaclasses of the UWE navigation metamodel are rendered as a stereotype hierarchy, forming the UWE navigation profile: Node becomes a stereotype of Class, NavigationAttribute a stereotype of Property, and Link a stereotype of Association.
+In order to transfer the UWE metamodel into a UML profile we use UML's extension mechanisms (see Section 1.1).
+Figure 10 shows how the metaclasses of the UWE navigation metamodel are rendered as a stereotype hierarchy, forming the UWE navigation profile: Node becomes a stereotype of Class, NavigationAttribute a stereotype of Property, and Link a stereotype of Association.
 The associations of the UWE navigation metamodel, e.g., connecting Link to Node cannot be represented by meta-associations (see Object Management Group, 2005) and have to be added either by stereotyping the UML metaclass Dependency or by using the association from the UML metamodel from which the association is derived.
 The latter approach is used for representing the composition between NavigationClass and NavigationAttribute using the association ownedAttributes; for the association between AccessPrimitive and NavigationAttribute and the association between NavigationClass and Menu we stereotype Dependency leading, e.g., to the following constraint:

-Figure 7.16.
-UWE navigation metamodel
+Figure 11.
+UWE process metamodel